samvera/samvera.github.io/README.md

 - tag them appropriately

-## Our Custom Theme
+## Our Theme

-We created a [gem](https://github.com/elrayle/documentation-theme-jekyll) from a Jekyll theme designed for [documentation](https://github.com/tomjohnson1492/documentation-theme-jekyll), primarily for ease in updating content.
-We chose the Documentation Theme because of its excellent navigation and clear page layout.
+We use a Jekyll theme designed for [documentation](https://github.com/tomjohnson1492/documentation-theme-jekyll).
+We chose the Documentation Theme because of its excellent navigation and clear page layout, and for the ease of working in markdown.